Community Development

 - Public Counsel Helps Venice Residents Protect a 'Unique Place' Public Counsel and Venice residents filed an agreement that protects the largest federally subsidized housing development on Los Angeles' Westside for 20 years.

-- 'We Are Public Counsel': Snapshots from the 2011 Pro Bono Awards Public Counsel celebrates the attorneys and professionals who helped us provide free legal help valued at $88 million last year and change thousands of lives.
+- 'We Are Public Counsel': Snapshots from the 2011 Pro Bono Awards Public Counsel celebrates the attorneys and professionals who helped us provide free legal help and change thousands of lives.
 "Our honorees are talented attorneys and professionals and they are making our city and nation a better place to live," said President and CEO Hernan Vera.

 - South LA Residents' Voices are Heard Loud and Clear in Negotiations over Major Development Project Along the Expo Line Public Counsel Staff Attorney Serena Lin negotiated a multi-million dollar community benefits agreement on behalf of community groups in South LA -- providing health care for the underserved, affordable housing, living wage jobs and small business development.